byedontcareanybodyandhello/sndvodsnvodndossdl/README.md

   Treat a Technocore record as a public, verifiable trail of activity, not as a guaranteed credit toward anything.

+## 4b.
+Live-tested fix: nonce size was corrupting real posts

+After deployment, a real post attempt against the live server failed with alternating errors — a generic network failure, and *"posted record does not match this identity."* The cause: `nextNonce()` generated a nanosecond-scale value (~19 digits), far past `Number.MAX_SAFE_INTEGER` (2^53, ~16 digits).
+JSON has no separate integer type, so when the server echoed that nonce back as a bare JSON number, the browser's own `response.json()` silently rounded it to the nearest representable double — a real post landing on the server, misreported as a mismatch on this end.

+Fixed by switching to a millisecond-clock nonce (~13 digits, always exact in a JS double), which the server's own manual explicitly names as valid ("a counter or a millisecond clock both work"). `tests/smoke.crypto.mjs` now asserts every generated nonce stays within the safe-integer range and survives a simulated JSON-number round trip, so this class of bug can't silently come back.

 ## 5. Design

 The visual language is "a case file for a cryptographic identity": every